EUFAR/egads-gui/doc/source/tutorial.rst

 Important information
 *********************

 All tutorials proposed here are produced using a NetCDF file as a reference.
-Apart from the fact that metadata are different, there is almost no difference concerning the interface if using a NASA Ames file.
+Apart from the fact that metadata are different, there is almost no difference concerning the interface if using a NASA Ames file or a Hdf5 file.
-Once the GUI is ready to handle raw, csv and text files, the corresponding tutorials will be added here if certain differences exist compared to NetCDF handling.
+Once the GUI is ready to handle raw, csv and text files, the corresponding tutorials will be added here if certain differences exist compared to NetCDF/NASA Ames/Hdf5 handling.

 *******************
 How to open a file?